Frequently Asked Questions ISTernship – ISTA Summer Fellowship

 To complete your application, you will need the following:

-- your motivation for applying to the ISTA ISTernship program
+- What is your motivation to participate in the ISTernship Fellowship?

-4. One or two referee(s) who taught or supervised your work in an academic setting: you will need to enter
+The referee(s) should be someone who taught or supervised your work in an academic setting.- their names

 - institutions, and